21anonymous12/AAAI2026/README.md

-# MIAS: Multi-Inference Answer Selection for Reliable and Flexible Table Understanding
+# MATA: Multi-Agent Framework for Reliable and Flexible Table Question Answering

 ## Abstract
-Recent advances in Large Language Models (LLMs) have significantly improved table understanding tasks such as Table Question Answering (TableQA), yet challenges remain in ensuring reliability, scalability, and efficiency, especially in resource-constrained environments.
-In this paper, we introduce MIAS (Multi-Inference Answer Selection), a modular TableQA framework that integrates three complementary reasoning paths: Chain-of-Thought (CoT), Program-of-Thought (PoT), and text-to-SQL.
-MIAS employs a lightweight selector to robustly identify the most accurate answer among these paths, incorporating built-in hallucination detection without additional LLM calls.
-An optional scheduler further enhances efficiency by predicting the most promising reasoning paths, reducing redundant inference.
-Unlike prior work that depends heavily on closed-source LLMs, MIAS maintains strong performance with small, open-source models and adopts easily across various LLM types.
-Extensive experiments on five widely-used benchmarks demonstrate that MIAS achieves state-of-the-art accuracy, efficient inference, and superior hallucination detection.
+Recent advances in Large Language Models (LLMs) have significantly improved table understanding tasks such as Table Question Answering (TableQA), yet challenges remain in ensuring reliability, scalability, and efficiency, especially in resource-constrained or privacy-sensitive environments.
+In this paper, we introduce MATA, a multi-agent TableQA framework that leverages multiple complementary reasoning paths and a set of tools built with small language models.
+MATA generates candidate answers through diverse reasoning styles for a given table and question, then refines or selects the optimal answer with the help of these tools.
+Furthermore, it incorporates an algorithm designed to minimize expensive LLM agent calls, enhancing overall efficiency.
+MATA maintains strong performance with small, open-source models and adapts easily across various LLM types.
+Extensive experiments on two benchmarks of varying difficulty with ten different LLMs demonstrate that MATA achieves state-of-the-art accuracy and highly efficient reasoning while avoiding excessive LLM inference.
+Our results highlight that careful orchestration of multiple reasoning pathways yields scalable and reliable TableQA.

-### This page is for anonymous submissions to EMNLP 2025.
+### This page is for anonymous submissions to AAAI 2026.

-Here, you can find the experimental code, and fine-tuned model checkpoints for MIAS, which we have developed for our research.
+Here, you can find the experimental code, and fine-tuned model checkpoints for MATA, which we have developed for our research.

 ---
-## MIAS scheduler Checkpoint
+## MATA scheduler Checkpoint
-You can download the MIAS scheduler checkpoint from the following [link](https://drive.google.com/file/d/1034behq_VONXuJOlvCKuFRXNYkmNERTI/view?usp=sharing).
+You can download the MATA scheduler checkpoint from the following [link](https://drive.google.com/file/d/1034behq_VONXuJOlvCKuFRXNYkmNERTI/view?usp=sharing).

-## MIAS selector Checkpoint
+## MATA selector Checkpoint
-You can download the MIAS selector checkpoint from the following [link](https://huggingface.co/7anonymous7/MIAS_selector).
+You can download the MATA selector checkpoint from the following [link](https://huggingface.co/7anonymous7/confidence_checker).

 ---
 ## How to Use